 I. General Purpose.
-This 2023 Legislative Program ("Legislative Program") is a guide for the City of Kerrville ("City") with respect to its positions and priorities for the upcoming 88th Texas legislative session.
+This 2025 Legislative Program (Program") acts to guide the City of Kerrville (City) with respect to its positions and priorities for the upcoming 89th Texas legislative session.
 The purpose of the City's legislative efforts is to protect the City's interests by advocating for what is in the best interest of the Kerrville community, to include its citizens, businesses, and property owners.
-The Texas Legislature considers making and then at times makes, significant decisions affecting Texas cities.
+The Texas Legislature considers making, and then at times makes, significant decisions affecting Texas cities.
 Therefore, the City seeks to have a voice during the upcoming session.

 II.
 Specific Interests and Goals.
 As the level of government closest to its citizens, the City bears the primary responsibility for ensuring the public's health and safety, providing a variety of daily services, and for the provision of capital infrastructure.
-In line with these responsibilities, the following are the interests and goals of the City through this Legislative Program:
+In line with these responsibilities, the following are the interests and goals of the City through this Program:

 - A. The City seeks to preserve home-rule authority for its citizens.
 The City may oppose bills that will provide for state preemption of municipal authority in general or specifically erode the City's authority to govern locally. - B. Municipal revenue is made up of sources such as property tax, sales tax, right-of-way revenues, service fees, and court fines.
-The City seeks to maintain a predictable level of revenue and oppose state mandates that do not allow the City to provide a stable source of funding to meet the needs of its citizens. - C. The City supports legislation that would increase the uses for the revenue it receives from the application of hotel occupancy tax, to include making improvements to its parks and facilities. - D. The City opposes legislation that removes authority and choice from its citizens.
+The City seeks to maintain a predictable level of revenue and oppose state mandates that do not allow the City to provide a stable source of funding to meet the needs of its citizens. - C. The City supports legislation that would increase the uses for the revenue it receives from the application of hotel occupancy tax, to include making improvements to its parks and facilities. - D. The City supports legislation that seeks to protect groundwater supplies both in and around Kerr County and for the residents of Kerr County and prioritizes such use for its citizens and other customers of public utilities. - E. The City opposes legislation that removes authority and choice from its citizens.
 The City opposes legislation that would erode authority for adequate compensation for use of the City's public rights-of-way or erodes municipal authority over the management and control of its public rights-of-way, including by state or federal rules or federal legislation.